 About The Corn Latitudes

-Note to first-time visitors: Because of the limitations of the website software I chose to build it with, The Corn Latitudes can be seen properly only on maximized screens of PCs browsed with Chrome, Edge, Opera, or Firefox and on Macs with Safari.
+Note to first-time visitors: Because of the limitations of the website software I chose to build it with, The Corn Latitudes can be seen properly only on maximized screens of PCs browsed with Chrome, Edge, Brave, Opera, or Firefox and on Macs with Safari.
 Tablets and iPads must be viewed using Chrome or Safari.
 For the moment, the archives is not readable on smartphones, but then what is?

 What is here

-Specifically, the archive contains columns, reviews, and feature articles that appeared from 1975 until 2018 in Illinois Times, the Springfield weekly; the many pieces that appeared from 1978 to 2010 in Illinois Issues magazine (where I was a contributing editor), including important series on water resource issues (1982), soil and farmland conservation (1982), and toxics pollution (1986); features, criticism, and commentary from Chicago's Reader from 1978 to 1998; work about the big city in the 1990s from Chicago Enterprise, Inland Architect, and Chicago Times magazines, reporting about nature and the environment from assorted reports, features, and the newsletter/magazine Nature of Illinois; excerpts and complete texts from a variety of government reports, mainly on energy and environmental topics, and assorted book excerpts, book chapters, and unpublished work that has no other home.
+Specifically, the archive contains columns, reviews, and feature articles that appeared from 1975 until the present in Illinois Times, the Springfield weekly; the many pieces that appeared from 1978 to 2010 in Illinois Issues magazine (where I was a contributing editor), including important series on water resource issues (1982), soil and farmland conservation (1982), and toxics pollution (1986); features, criticism, and commentary from Chicago's Reader from 1978 to 1998; work about the big city in the 1990s from Chicago Enterprise, Inland Architect, and Chicago Times magazines, reporting about nature and the environment from assorted reports, features, and the newsletter/magazine Nature of Illinois; excerpts and complete texts from a variety of government reports, mainly on energy and environmental topics, and assorted book excerpts, book chapters, and unpublished work that has no other home.

 Much here is straight magazine journalism.
 Most readers will find it appealing not because I wrote it but because the subject matter appeals to them.
 (As was said about the Reader, if the cover story was about something you found interesting, it was the best paper in the country—that week.)
 Readers looking for pieces in a more personal style should look for titles published in Illinois Times (especially in the "Prejudices" and "Dyspepsiana" series), the post-1994 Illinois Issues, Chicago Times, and the Reader.